maniospas/pygrank/docs/userguide/setup.md

 When importing `pygrank` a message appears indicating  that `"numpy"` is the default backend.
 The same message points to a JSON configuration file stored under *home/.pygrank*, alongside any automatically downloaded content.
-The configuration file specifies the default backend to be set upon the library's first import, initialization parameters for that backend, and the option to silence the reminder message.
-These options can either be edited directly on the file or programmatically set with:
+This file specifies the default backend to be set upon the library's first import, initialization parameters, and the option to silence the reminder message.
+These settings can be edited either directly on the file or programmatically with:

 ```python
 pg.set_backend_preference(name, reminder=True, **init)  # essentially call pg.load_backend(name, **init) on pygrank's first import